People

 Planetary health represents the greatest challenge of our time: the health of current and future generations of human beings relies on a habitable planet.
 Effective communication is essential for making the connections between human health and the health of the planet apparent – and for achieving an urgently needed societal transformation.
 This will greatly affect the way we live, work, eat and move: it will mean sacrificing some of the things and habits we love; but it will also mean exploring novel, cool, enjoyable approaches.
 For me, the MSCL represents a fantastic opportunity to collaborate with highly committed colleagues across a broad range of disciplines and institutions and to engage with the public through innovative, fun and impactful science communication experiments.

-E-Mail: rehfuess(at)ibe(dot)med(dot)uni-muenchen(dot)de
+E-mail: rehfuess(at)ibe(dot)med(dot)uni-muenchen(dot)de

-Prof. Dr. Constanze Rossmann
+Prof. Dr Constanze Rossmann

 Executive Board Member